Laorent Shabani

-Laorent Shabani (born 19 August 1999) is a Swedish professional footballer who plays as a winger for Varbergs BoIS, on loan from IFK Norrköping.
+Laorent Shabani (born 19 August 1999) is a Swedish professional footballer who plays as a winger for Partizani.

 Club career

 Shabani began his career with Malmö FF, moving to IK Sirius for the 2020 season, where he made his professional debut.
 In 2022, he joined IFK Norrköping.

 On 31 August 2023, Shabani moved to Segunda División side FC Andorra on loan.
 The following 8 January, after featuring rarely, his loan was terminated.

 On 20 March 2025, Shabani moved to Superettan side Varbergs BoIS on loan, with an expected return date of 30 November 2025.

 International career

 He has played for Sweden at under-17 and under-19 youth levels.

 Personal life

 Born in Sweden, he is of Albanian descent.